What is epithelial tissue? Full Information

 Gland based on secretion –

-Mixed gland (Heterocrine glands/Mixed glands) – Such a gland that reaches its target through both duct and blood is called a mixed gland.
+Mixed gland (Heterocrine glands/Mixed glands) – Such a gland that reaches its target through duct and blood is called a mixed gland.

 Examples – Pancreas, testis, ovary, etc.